Heinrich Lützeler: Biography

 Heinrich Lützeler was born the son of a porcelain painter in Bonn.
 He studied philosophy, art history, and literature at the University of Bonn with Paul Clemen and Wilhelm Worringer, and in 1924 earned his doctorate with a dissertation on art perception under the direction of the philosopher Max Scheler.
 He made a living writing theater reviews and giving lectures, while working on his habilitation, Grundstile der Kunst.
 He became a private teacher of philosophy in Bonn, but in 1940 was banned from teaching by the Nazi government.
 His final lecture at the University of Bonn, "On the Academic Profession" (29 February 1940) was printed and distributed by his students and became widely known in and around Bonn.
 In 1942 he was banned from writing and speaking throughout Germany and was under observation.
-Since 1942 he published with Herder publishers in Spanish, Slovakian, Hungarian, Romanian, and Swedish, for export only.
+Since 1942 he published with Herder publishers in Spanish, Slovak, Hungarian, Romanian, and Swedish, for export only.

 Weeks after the end of the war he began assisting in the reconstruction of the University of Bonn.
 He joined the building committee (remaining a member until 1970), and was appointed professor in art history.
 In 1946 he took over as head of the department of art history.
 In 1954 became head of the building committee, and from 1954 to 1955 served as dean of the department of philosophy.
 In 1967, he used his own money to found the Institute for Oriental Art History, which he led until 1985; it became a separate department in 1974.
 From 1967 to 1968 he served again as dean of the department of philosophy; even after becoming emeritus, in 1970, he continued to be active in teaching and research.
 Throughout his life, he was interested in and published on local history and especially the local dialect, Ripuarian.

 Heinrich Lützeler is buried on the Südfriedhof in Bonn.